SuryasnatGit/thrift-distributed-systems-projects/a3-map-reduce/README.md

     any tasks that need to be redistributed because they went down.
 And when enough annoucements have been called it finishes and returns the final file name ot the server.

-The key data structures in the server are the TaskQueue and the InProgress Map.
+The key data structures in the server are the `TaskQueue` and the `InProgress` Map.
-The TaskQueue uses Java's ConcurrentLinkedList so that it supports concurrent operation by the heartbeat thread and the server thread, and the RPC thread pool.
-The TaskQueue is a queue of Task objects and that need to be sent to compute servers to process.
+The `TaskQueue` uses Java's `ConcurrentLinkedList` so that it supports concurrent operation by the `heartbeat` thread and the `server` thread, and the Thrift RPC thread pool.
+The `TaskQueue` is a queue of Task objects and that need to be sent to compute servers to process.
 The InProgress map is a mapping from machines to a list of tasks they are working on.